Protecting What Matters Most

 Or you can fax the form to the IRS at 855-233-8558.

-Please note, this form must be filed with the IRS and should not be filed with the Court where your divorce, if applicable, was granted.
-The issue of you qualifying as an innocent spouse is one of the IRS and not with a divorce court.
+Please note, that this form must be filed with the IRS and should not be filed with the Court where your divorce, if applicable, was granted.
+The issue of your qualifying as an innocent spouse is one of the IRS and not with a divorce court.
 Of course, you should check the IRS website to confirm any changes to this contact information.

-Our Divorce Attorneys serve clients in Williamson County, Travis County, Bastrop and Hays Counties as well.
-Our Austin Divorce Attorneys offer a free consultation and oftentimes can make arrangements to work through phone conference or electronically, such as skype, if necessary.
+Our Divorce Attorneys serve clients in Williamson County, Travis County, Bastrop, and Hays Counties as well.
+Our Austin Divorce Attorneys offer a free consultation and oftentimes can make arrangements to work through phone conference or electronically, such as Skype, if necessary.
 Put the extensive experience of Austin, Texas divorce attorney James W. Evans to work for you.
 Call us today at (512) 628-2550 to discuss your case, or call Mr. Evans at (512) 628-2571 to reach his direct office line.
 He can also be reached at his cellular number (512) 689-8319, or emailed at service@evansflg.com.